Nasokin/Nasokin/README.md

 </p>

 <p align="center">
-  <em>"We only live so long, we just keep LaTeX." — Gilbert STRANG</em>
+  <em>"We only live so long, we just skip LaTeX." — Gilbert STRANG</em>
 </p>